 Before the 2005 law, homeowners could declare bankruptcy on their personal debt.
 It freed up funds to pay their mortgages and save their homes.
 With bankruptcy ruled out, homeowners were forced to use their home equity to pay bills.

 First, homeowners were forced to take equity out of their homes to pay back their debts.
 Before the Act was passed, the home was protected from creditors, even under bankruptcy.
 Homeowners could declare bankruptcy on their personal debt, freeing up funds to pay their mortgages and save their homes.

 Second, people became enslaved by the cost of health care.
 The Bush administration responded to the request of banks who said consumers were abusing bankruptcy to just avoid paying their bills.
-But medical costs created the most bankruptcies.
-When the Act prevented bankruptcy, those with chronic illnesses were forced deplete all their assets to pay their medical bills.
+But medical costs were a commonly cited contributor to bankruptcies.
+When the Act prevented bankruptcy, those with chronic illnesses were forced to deplete all their assets to pay their medical bills.

 That is supported by earlier data.
 In the three months before the Act was passed, there were 667,431 bankruptcies in the fourth quarter of 2005.
 This plummeted to 116,771 in the first quarter of 2006.
 It was just 155,833 in the second quarter.